Yorkshire Terrier Blog

 Nausea occurs if your dog had long car rides, had inappropriate nutrition, or other medical reasons.
 If your Yorkie is throwing up, yes, it was feeling nausea.
 Take this into consideration if your Yorkshire Terrier is shaking.
 If you are suspecting a medical condition such as poisoning or others, consult your vet.
 Do not make any decisions by yourself until your vet gives you the assessment.
 A scenario with the highest probability is that the vet will prescribe a special diet for your dog.
 If your dog is avoiding food, it’s okay for the first 24-48 hours.
 Be careful, and don’t allow your dog to get dehydrated.

 Unfortunately, Yorkies can’t be responsible while sniffing and choosing what to swallow when you aren’t watching.
-Sometimes, you can’t be in control, and if Yorkie eats something from the outside, or something with the expired date, etc, it can cause poisoning, throwing up, and shaking.
-Don’t waste your time, get your dog appropriate medical help it needs.
+Sometimes, you can’t be in control, and if Yorkie eats something from the outside, or something with an expired date, etc, it can cause poisoning, throwing up, and shaking.
+Don’t waste your time, get your dog the appropriate medical help it needs.

 Some dogs don’t like showing pain.
 Firstly, their pain tolerance is unexpectedly high.
 In the attempt of being brave Terriers, Yorkies maybe will remain quiet, but their bodies will give them away.
 Shaking is one of the severe pain symptoms.
 When it comes to any health issue, your vet is your one and only solution.
 You can’t be sure what is causing the pain, and if your dog is in pain at all.